 The future of hospital medical device management

-Once the list is comprehensive
+Once the list is closed

 - There will be an assessment and decision-making process to make improvements to the Hospital Medical Devices List.